Ddaniela13/LearningToDraw/README.md

 The training scripts compute a running communication rate in addition to loss and this is displayed as training progresses.
 After each epoch a validation pass is performed and images of the sketches and sender inputs and receiver targets are saved to the output directory along with a model snapshot.
 The output directory also contains a log file with the training and validation statistics per epoch.

+Example commands to run the experiments in the paper are given in [commands.md](commands.md)

 Further details on commandline arguments are given below.

 ## Game setups